SDGforskning/sdg-strings/SDG10_query_action_WoS.md

-    "degrad*" OR "tackl*" OR "alleviat*" OR "fight*" OR "combat*" OR "declin*" OR "stop*" OR "end" OR "ends" OR "ended" OR "ending" OR "remov*" OR "eliminat*" OR "eradicat*" OR "avoid*" OR "prevent*" OR "combat*" OR "cure" OR "halt*" OR "resist*" OR "overcome" OR "escap*" OR "relief*" OR "lift$ out of" OR "lifting out of" OR "diminish*" OR "abate$" OR "abating"
+    "degrad*" OR "tackl*" OR "alleviat*" OR "fight*" OR "combat*" OR "declin*" OR "stop*" OR "end" OR "ends" OR "ended" OR "ending" OR "remov*" OR "eliminat*" OR "eradicat*" OR "avoid*" OR "prevent*" OR "combat*" OR "cure" OR "halt*" OR "resist*" OR "overcome" OR "escap*" OR "relief*" OR "lift$ out of" OR "lifting out of" OR "diminish*" OR "abate$" OR "abating" OR "dismantl*" )
-   )
 NEAR
    ("discriminator*" OR "inequalit*" OR "harass*"